aeronmiles/am_occlusionscale/README.md

 # am_occlusionscale
-Modo command to iterate selected meshes and rescale meshes that occlude (bounding boxes) more than a threshold
+Modo command to iterate selected meshes and rescale meshes that occlude the bounding boxes of other selected meshes more than a threshold decimal percentage